Yami-no-karuro/Modbus-Server/readme.md

 ### Intro

 Modbus (or MODBUS) is a client/server data communications protocol in the application layer.
 It was originally designed for use with programmable logic controllers (PLCs), but has become a de facto standard communication protocol for communication between industrial electronic devices in a wide range of buses and networks.
+(See [Netcat](https://en.wikipedia.org/wiki/Netcat) on [Wikipedia](https://en.wikipedia.org/) for more details)

 ### TCP ADU (Application Data Unit)